 This effort to improve documentation and communication about CAP has also resulted in improved diagrams to describe relationships among groups (see StreamNet CAP webpages).
-These diagrams are also used in presentations such as presentations to CRITFC ITMD, StreamNet committees, and PNAMP Steering Committee (e.g., see Executive Committee).

-meeting documents).
-This work also helped inform the StreamNet Vision and Strategic Plan adopted in September 2020 to ensure alignment in how overlap StreamNet-CAP groups and tasks are described (see StreamNet's CAP Process webpage and committees and teams webpages).
-Ongoing work includes implementation of issues discussed during the 2021 QA/QC interviews and plan development, and planning for the 2023 CAP workshop focused on biologists responsible for the data and the data managers.
+These diagrams are also used in presentations such as presentations to CRITFC ITMD, StreamNet committees, and PNAMP Steering Committee (e.g., see Executive Committee meeting documents).
+This work also helped inform the StreamNet Vision and Strategic Plan to ensure alignment in how overlap StreamNet-CAP groups and tasks are described (see StreamNet's CAP Process webpage and committees and teams webpages).
 Other CAP related work is described in previous sections of this report.

 Since 2011, PNAMP and the PSMFC StreamNet program have collaborated to manage the Coordinated Assessments Partnership (CAP).
 Over time, much has been refined and improved to continue to make progress towards the CAP's overarching goal of improving the timeliness, reliability, flow, and transparency of data necessary for regional assessments and management decisions for improved environmental effectiveness.
 PNAMP staff work with StreamNet and Bonneville Power Administration to support the CAP.
 PNAMP facilitates the Coordinated Assessments Core Team meetings and related workshops as requested.
+PNAMP manages the Fish Monitoring Working Group that pulls together the right expertise when needed to solve challenges related to collecting and managing data.
+In 2024, the FMWG helped CAP with improvements to data display for CAP Fish HLI data and using existing CAP Fish HLIs to inform adult abundance estimates for the groups identified by MAFAC and incorporated in NPCC's 2020 Addendum.
 PNAMP also supports StreamNet staff's leadership of the DES Development Team (DDT), which maintains and provides updates to the DES.
 Participants in the CAP represent four states, six tribes, an inter-tribal consortium, and multiple federal regulatory agencies; all with an interest in collaboratively sharing fish population data for informing decision-making and reporting for fish populations in the Pacific Northwest.
 This work benefits from the existing facilitation framework provided by StreamNet, PNAMP, and the substantial cost share contributions from the Bonneville Power Administration.
 In addition, the project has benefited from multi-year grants from EPA to support HLI development and data sharing.